Column-level conflict detection v5

 By default, conflicts are resolved at row level.
-That is, when changes from two nodes conflict, we pick either the local or remote tuple and discard the other one.
-For example, we might compare commit timestamps for the two conflicting changes and keep the newer one.
-This ensures that all nodes converge to the same result and establishes commit-order-like semantics on the whole cluster.
+When changes from two nodes conflict, either the local or remote tuple is selected and the other is discarded.
+For example, commit timestamps for the two conflicting changes might be compared and the newer one kept.
+This approach ensures that all nodes converge to the same result and establishes commit-order-like semantics on the whole cluster.

 However, in some cases it might be appropriate to resolve conflicts at the column level rather than the row level.

 Consider a simple example, in which table t has two integer columns a and b and a single row

 (1,1).
 On one node execute:

 update_if_newer conflict resolution, the commit timestamps are compared, and the new row version is kept.
 Assuming the second node committed last, the result is

 (1,100), which effectively discards the change to column a.